 11 things to know before you go to London

 We are one hundred per cent sure that you are pretty excited about your travel to London.
-Probably, you are asking yourself questions like “Where to go in London?”, “What is the best time to go to London?”, “What is the cheapest month to travel to London?” and so on.
+Probably, you are asking yourself questions like "Where to go in London?", "What is the best time to go to London?", "What is the cheapest month to travel to London?" and so on.
 While answering your questions above, we also want to give you some information about the things you need to know before you travel to London.
 If you want to learn useful information and practical tips starting from London weather to cocktail bars, keep reading!
-Here are the 11 things to know before you go to London:
+Here are the 11 things to know before getting a United Kingdom e-visa and going to London:

 1. This is a Big City

 Hello, there, folks!
 You are already aware of the fact that London is a big city.
 Therefore, when you travel to United Kingdom, make sure you are taking precautions.
 First of all, you might want to know if is it safe to travel to London.
 Yes, it is indeed.
 Stay in close proximity to the centre of the city.
 Booking a nice hotel in a central place will also help you to decrease your transportation costs and help you to discover the city swiftly and tastefully.
 Second of all, if it is your first travel to London, make sure you stay in a central place which is located nearby valuable tourist sites.
 This is a city of millions of citizens; it is best to visit places helping you to explore and enjoy this beautiful metropolitan and keeping away from the city.